2009

 650-615-9879

-Sunny Shanghai is a small family restaurant located in southern San Bruno along busy El Camino Real.
-People have said that this owner started this place because he was unhappy with family members at Shanghai East in San Mateo.
+Sunny Shanghai is a small family owned restaurant located in southern San Bruno along busy El Camino Real, not far from Asian Pearl Peninsula.
+People have said that this owner started this restaurant because he was unhappy with family members at Little Shanghai in San Mateo.
+Our last visit was in April 2011 when we upgraded their food rating, finding this place a high quality cheap eats restaurants.

 Sunny Shanghai San Bruno Interior

-Decor, Vibe – Typical Chinese restaurant decor, nothing fancy here.
-Regulars of all ages were eating their favorite Shanghainese dishes.
+Decor, Vibe – Sunny Shanghai has typical Chinese restaurant decor, nothing fancy here.
+Regulars of all ages were eating their favorite Shanghainese dishes making it full at dinner time.

 Menu Pictures